-3.1.7 What are the trends and key indicators?
+3.1.7 What are the trends and key indicators of future land use in the four-county area?

 The following are general trends or other important indicators of future land use within the project study area.
 Trends and indicators were compiled from a variety of sources including the land use and development plans and examination of aerial imagery.
 Some trends have evolved that were not anticipated by the comprehensive plans.